framps/raspiBackupDoc/en/src/error-messages.md

 A directory was specified as the backup directory which contains no or incomplete backup data.
-It is documented in the [Backup directory structure](backup-directory-structure.md) chapter, which files must be in the backup directory.
+It is documented in the [Backup directory structure](backup-directory-structure.md) chapter, which files have to be in the backup directory.
 A backup directory always begins with the host name of the Raspberry followed followed by the backup type and the creation date of the backup.
 Examples: `raspberrypi-dd-backup-20160415-222900` oder